impact on life - healthcare publishing

 NHS Continuing Healthcare is provided free of charge for people aged 18 or over who require the service and are assessed as being eligible.
 It can be provided in a variety of settings, including your own home, a hospital, hospice or care home.

 Continuing Healthcare may be offered for prolonged periods but not necessarily for life, so a patient's entitlement will be reviewed at regular intervals.
 Children and young people under 18 may be eligible for a similar type of care but it is organised differently.
-See 'NHS Continuing Care for children' at www.nhs.uk to find out more.
+See Children and Young People's Continuing Care national framework at www.gov.uk.

-A revised version of the National Framework for NHS Continuing Healthcare and NHS-Funded Nursing Care was published by the Department of Health in July 2009 and its further 'Directions' came into force on 1 October 2009.
-NHS Continuing Healthcare best practice guidance was issued in March 2010.
-The guidance is part of the Department of Health's continuing care policy in England (rules are now different in Wales - for more details, contact Age Cymru at www.ageuk.org.uk/cymru/).
+A revised version of the National Framework for NHS Continuing Healthcare and NHS-Funded Nursing Care was published by the Department of Health in May 2022 and it was implemented on the 1st of July 2022.
+NHS Continuing Healthcare best practice guidance was issued in March 2018.
+The guidance is part of the Department of Health's continuing care policy in England.

 The Framework covers the criteria used to assess if you're eligible for continuing care or NHS-funded Nursing Care, as well as the procedure for investigating cases where people may have been wrongly denied continuing care.
 National tools are in place, including a Checklist, Decision Support Tool and Fast Tracking Tool, to help define who is eligible for NHS Continuing Healthcare.
 Under the Framework, there is also one single band or rate of payment for NHS-funded Nursing Care in a nursing home, so that the NHS provides the same contribution to everyone receiving this type of care.